How do you know if a lawyer is right for you and your business and what can you expect? It obviously starts with the first meeting…

 Why is the first meeting important?

-This first meeting with a lawyer is commonly referred to as the ‘value conversation’.
+We like to refer to first meeting with a lawyer as the ‘value conversation’.
 This is because both you and the lawyer will be trying to understand if value can be created through the relationship.

-You may have difficulty understanding what to expect from the legal process or how to evaluate your legal position, but you will have an understanding of what you would like to achieve and how a lawyer can help – that’s your starting point.
+You may have difficulty understanding the legal process or how to evaluate your legal position.
+But you will know what you would like to achieve – and that is your starting point.

-There can be no meaningful relationship without value.
 The value conversation is the starting point for the lawyer to form a proposal for how they will deliver value in a way that positions you for the best possible outcome.
-Without an understanding of this value, how can you determine whether you have a basis to be confident that the lawyer will deliver, or evaluate whether the lawyer is delivering?

 You may expect that your lawyer needs to understand the intricacies of the situation you are faced with in order to provide accurate advice.
 However, in this initial meeting, it is more important for the lawyer to understand the outcome you are seeking.